 Signs of Medical Gaslighting

-• Being told your symptoms are “just how it is” for your gender, race, age, etc.
+• You’re told symptoms are “normal” for your age, gender, or background.

 If persistent concerns are constantly attributed to your weight, mental health, or stress levels, that could be another sign you’re being gaslighted.
 You might also hear your provider use phrases like “it’s all in your head” or “it’s not that bad” to minimize your concerns.